isomerpages/pa-cdcvouchers-v2/_merchants/Merchants' FAQ.md

     <input type="checkbox" id="accordion1">
     <label for="accordion1"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#DB3B18">What is the CDC Vouchers Scheme?</span></label>
     <div>
-     <p>Deputy Prime Minister and then Finance Minister Mr Heng Swee Heat launched the CDC Vouchers Scheme in June 2020 and January 2021 to help Singaporean lower-income households defray their cost of living and at the same time, to support hawkers and heartland merchants affected by Covid-19 pandemic.
-Each identified Singaporean lower-income household received $50 each in June 2020 and January 2021. </p>
+     <p>Deputy Prime Minister and then Finance Minister Mr Heng Swee Heat launched the CDC Vouchers Scheme in June 2020 and January 2021 to help Singaporean lower-income households defray their cost of living and at the same time, to support hawkers and heartland merchants affected by Covid-19 pandemic.  </p>
 			<p>
 In Budget 2021, Deputy Prime Minister and then Minister for Finance, Mr Heng Swee Keat announced the $130million CDC Vouchers Scheme to thank Singaporeans for their sense of solidarity and to support local businesses at HDB estates/heartland enterprises and hawkers.
 Each Singaporean household will receive $100 CDC vouchers and the scheme will benefit up to 1.3 million Singaporean households. </p>
 			<p>